lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 Besides storing some parameters as attributes of the class, the first thing we do is instantiate a structure needed to create an image named `VkImageCreateInfo`.
 The attributes that we are using are:

-- `imageType`:  It specifies the dimensions of the the image.
+- `imageType`:  It specifies the dimensions of the image.
 In our case we will be using regular 2D dimensions, so we set to the value: `VK_IMAGE_TYPE_2D`.
 Three dimensions images (`VK_IMAGE_TYPE_3D`) are like a set of slices of 2D textures and are used for volumetric effects or for scientific or medical visualizations (like MRIs).
 One dimension textures are define by the value `VK_IMAGE_TYPE_1D`.
 - `format`: Described above, format of the texel blocks that compose the image.
 - `extent`:  It is the size of the image.
 In this case, the structure needs to support 3D images, so it includes the depth.
 For 2D images we just set it to `1`.
 - `mipLevels`:  Already described in the constructor's parameters description.